fs.promises and FileHandle Cleanup

 writable.end();

-If the FileHandle scope must own cleanup, prefer FileHandle write methods:
+If the FileHandle scope should own cleanup, prefer direct FileHandle write methods -

 await using fh = await open('output.log', 'a');